dechnology/health-statistic/descriptions/api.md

 #### Get user's history notifications - `/users/{id}/notifications` [**GET**]

 #### Get user's prices - `/users/{id}/prices` [**GET**]
+Get all prices the user has won.
+Practically, a user may only have 1 or no prices.
+But for the sake of scalibility, we allow multiple prices to be owned by an user.

 #### Get user's MyCards - `/users/{id}/mycards` [**GET**]
+Note that the ID of this data is the card number.
 Currently, all users will have only one MyCard assigned to them.
 However, for the sake of scalibility, multiple MyCards can be assigned to an user.

 #### Get all prices - `/prices` [**GET**]
-Get all prices from the database, this is merely for demonstrattion purposes.
+Get all prices from the database, this is merely for demonstration purposes.
 The prices will be assigned randomly after the event is finished.